 Unlike many schools that simply have a center or program designed for students with learning disabilities, Landmark College is a postsecondary institution specifically intended for students who face learning challenges.
 Students with dyslexia, autism spectrum disorder and ADHD comprise a significant portion of the student body.
 Special support services integrated into the curriculum help students in all phases of learning and college living.
 Students do not need to apply for accommodations because all students receive individualized support for all academic areas of study.

-McDaniel College’s Academic Support and Disability Services provides the additional assistance students may need to make the most of their academic career.
+McDaniel College's Student Accessibility and Support Services provides the additional assistance students may need to make the most of their academic career.
 Notable programs include receiving necessary accommodations for recognized disabilities; special workshops to develop life skills, such as time management, organization, and interviewing and socialization; group support from fellow students; one-on-one sessions with an academic advisor and the ability to move onto campus five days early.